anikalindtner/unicornpowerlove/pecha-kucha-talk.md

 We started the crowdfunding campaign and after 2 weeks we got this:[SLIDE10] 80.000 dollars.
 This is a huge amount of money, which not only could buy you tons and tons of cheesecake, but which could support 19 students - so 9 more then we'd hoped for.
 On board for sponoring we have wonderful community heros believing in our idea.
-Heros like github, google open source, 37signals, tilde,[SLIDE11] soundcloud and of course travis CI , who kickstarted this project and is the main organizer and supporter. ...They took *me* on board not only to be their communtiy manager, but to take over for Sven, who then could go back to his actual job - programming.
+Heros like github, google open source, 37signals, tilde,[SLIDE11] soundcloud and of course travis CI , who kickstarted this project and is the main organizer and supporter. ...They took *me* on board not only to be their communtiy manager, took over for Sven in coordinating RGSoc, so he then could go back to his actual job - programming.

 ####The teams
-Okay,so the talk in may, the crowdfunding campaing running in June and the program officially started 1st of July.[SLIDE12] And not only the sponsored teams started to get going, but we also have 15 volunteering students, who wanted to code over the summer no-matter-what.
-SO INSPIRING!
+Okay,so the talk in may, the crowdfunding campaing running in June and the program officially started 1st of July.[SLIDE12] And not only the sponsored teams started to get going, but we also have 15 volunteering students, who wanted to code over the summer no-matter-what. this is SO INSPIRING for me.

-A lot of people are putting a lot of free time in this project, coach, mentor, tweet, blog, helped to create everything from a website, to a whole support net of coaches.[SLIDE13]
+A lot of wonderful people are putting a lot of free time in this project, coach, mentor, tweet, blog, helped to create everything from a website, to a whole support net of coaches.[SLIDE13]
-We have amazing people  working on in and with this project.

 ####The projects
-In July we started with our summer and since then the story has become even more fantastic.
+In July we started with our summer and since then the story has become even more .....
 The students are working on projects like hackety hack, rails, sinatra, bundler, a database of endangered species of the world.
 To only name a few!
 I could talk about the teams and introduce them to you for days[SLIDE14], but unfortunately I only have 2 more minutes to talk - so you can visit our website and get to know them there.
 Follow their summer, their code, their i-need-chocolate-now-moments as well as the happy dance moments.

 ####The students